CISSP – Certified Information Systems Security Professional

 • Implications of multilayer protocols

-• Converged protocols (e.g., Fiber Channel Over Ethernet (FCoE), Internet Small Computer Systems Interface (iSCSI), Voice over Internet Protocol (VoIP))
+• Converged protocols (e.g., Internet Small Computer Systems Interface (iSCSI), Voice over Internet Protocol (VoIP), InfiniBand over Ethernet, Compute Express Link)

 4.2 – Secure network components

-• Operation of hardware (e.g., redundant power, warranty, support)
+• Operation of infrastructure (e.g., redundant power, warranty, support)

 4.3 – Implement secure communication channels according to design